f5businessdevelopment/Dynamic_Service_Automation_workshop/Exercise1.3/README.md

+# Exercise 1.3 - Login to Ubuntu using Web Shell
 - Open the Web Shell if not open  and login to udf/udf

 Here we will be accessing the **ubuntu** server to run the terraform scripts,